Rapture of the Deep tour: Musicians

-In 2011, Roger Glover had to leave the band for a few weeks due to personal reasons.
+In 2011, Roger Glover had to leave the band for a few weeks for personal reasons.
 During the shows in Cyprus, Greece, Israel and Turkey the bass parts were played by bassist Nick Fyffe.

 Typical set-lists

 During the tour, the band played 7 songs from the new album Rapture of the Deep: "Wrong Man", "Rapture of the Deep", "Back to Back", "Kiss Tomorrow Goodbye", "Junkyard Blues", "Before Time Began" and "Things I Never Said".
 "The Well-Dressed Guitar", which has been release on the "Tour Edition" is an outtake from the Bananas sessions and has been played live since 2001.
-Severals old songs never played live before were also included in the setlists during the tour, such as "Hard Lovin' Man", "Living Wreck", "Loosen My Strings", "Not Responsible" and "Wasted Sunsets".
+Several old songs never played live before were also included in the setlists during the tour, such as "Hard Lovin' Man", "Living Wreck", "Loosen My Strings", "Not Responsible" and "Wasted Sunsets".